l3op/l3op/README.md

 </a>

 ## About me
-Hi there, I'm Abduqlader Alhabeel.
+I'm Abduqlader Alhabeel.
 AKA *Lucas*. a :palestinian_territories: resident in :saudi_arabia:.

 An IT pre-graduate student and Technician with +8 years of experience in setting up computers, networks, programming, computer hardware maintenance, skilled Linux administrator, penetration tester and Full Stack Developer.

-I’m currently a student at AOU and Coffe lover.

-Looking for cool projects to help and learn with.
+I’m currently a student at AOU and coffe lover.
+Looking for cool projects to help and learn with!

 Check out my [resume](https://github.com/l3op/l3op/files/12703480/Abdulqader.Alhabeel.-.Resume.pdf) !